PROSPECTIVE PATIENT INFORMATION

 MY CHILDREN NEED DENTAL CARE, WHO CAN I CONTACT?

 The UB School of Dental Medicine has a Pediatric Dental Department, which specializes in dental care for toddlers, children and adolescents (ages 0-17).
 This department handles their own screening appointments and you may contact them directly for additional information at (716) 829-2723.
-The UB School of Dental Medicine is not a participant in the CHP (Child Health Plus) Insurance Program but does accept patients with traditional Medicaid coverage.

 MY CHILDREN MAY NEED BRACES, WHO CAN I CONTACT?